SciRE-Solver: Accelerating Diffusion Models Sampling by Score-integrand Solver with Recursive Difference: Experiment Details

 \subsection{Comparing sample quality with different samplers}

 We show the detailed FID results of different sampling methods for DPMs on CIFAR-10 and CelebA 64$\times$64 with discrete-time or continuous-time pre-trained models in Table \ref{tab:differdatasets}.
 We utilize the code and checkpoint provided in \cite{ho2020denoising,song2021scorebased,nichol2021improved}.
 Specifically, we employ their \emph{checkpoint\_8} of the ``VP deep” type.
 In this table, we compare the FID achieved by our proposed SciRE-Solver with the best FID reported in existing literature at the same NFE.
 We consistently use the NSR-type time trajectory with parameter $k=3.1$ for SciRE-Solver on the discrete models of CIFAR-10 and CelebA 64$\times$64 datasets.
 For continuous models on the CIFAR-10 dataset, we use a Sigmoid-type time trajectory with parameter $k=0.65$ for the SciRE-Solver when the NFE is less than $15$.
 When NFE is greater than or equal to $15$, we consistently use an NSR-type time trajectory with $k=3.1$.
-In order to objectively compare the quality of generated samples for the CelebA 64$\times$64 dataset, given the presence of different FID statistical data, we utilized the FID stats employed by Liu et al. \cite{liu2022pseudo} in Tables \ref{tab:differdatasets}, \ref{tab:timequadratictra} and \ref{tab:snrtrajectory}, and utilized the FID stats employed by Lu et al. \cite{lu2022dpm} in Tables \ref{tab:samecodebase} and \ref{tab:rdenonrde}.
-Fig. \ref{fig:dsicrete-continuious-cifar10-results} illustrates the FIDs achieved by different samplers at various NFE levels.
-Moreover, in Table \ref{tab:imagenet128u}, we also evaluate SciRE-Solver, DPM-Solver and DDIM with the same codebase and settings on the pre-trained model of high-resolution ImageNet 128$\times$128 dataset \cite{dhariwal2021diffusion}, refer to Figures \ref{fig:imagenet2128samecomparison} and \ref{fig:imagenet128samecomparison} for a comparison of samples under this scenario.
-In all tables, the results $^{\textbf{\dag}}$ means the actual NFE is smaller than the given NFE in the table.
+In order to objectively compare the quality of generated samples for the CelebA 64$\times$64 dataset, given the presence of different FID statistical data, we utilized the FID stats employed by Liu et al. \cite{liu2022pseudo} in Tables \ref{tab:differdatasets}, \ref{tab:timequadratictra} and \ref{tab:snrtrajectory}, and utilized the FID stats employed by Lu et al. \cite{lu2022dpm} in Tables \ref{tab:samecodebase}, \ref{tab:rdedpm-2} and \ref{tab:rdenonrde}.
+Figure \ref{fig:dsicrete-continuious-cifar10-results} illustrates the FIDs achieved by different samplers at various NFE levels.
+Moreover, in Table \ref{tab:imagenet128u}, we also evaluate SciRE-Solver, DPM-Solver and DDIM with the same settings on the pre-trained model of high-resolution ImageNet 128$\times$128 dataset \cite{dhariwal2021diffusion}, refer to Figures \ref{fig:imagenet2128samecomparison} and \ref{fig:imagenet128samecomparison} for the comparisons of generated samples.
+In all tables, the results $^{\textbf{\dag}}$ means the actual NFE is smaller than the given NFE.

 In Table \ref{tab:samecodebase}, in order to ensure fairness, we compare the generation performance of SciRE-Solver with DPM-Solver and DDIM on discrete models \cite{ho2020denoising,song2021denoising} of CIFAR-10 and CelebA 64$\times$64 datasets using the same trajectories, settings and codebase.
 In this experiment, we employ different time trajectories to evaluate the sampling performance of each sampling algorithm, such as the NSR trajectory and the logNSR trajectory \cite{lu2022dpm}.
 Unlike in Table \ref{tab:differdatasets} with parameter $k=3.1$, we consistently use parameter $k=2$ for the NSR time trajectory in Table \ref{tab:samecodebase}, in order to showcase the impact of different $k$ values on the samplers.
 Meanwhile, we also compare the performance of generative samples for these three samplers at different sampling endpoints, such as $1e-3$ and $1e-4$.